 I'm a New England based commercial photographer, specializing in structures and spaces.
-Commercial buildings, landscapes, and public space design are among my favorite subject matters.
+Commercial buildings, landscapes, and public space design are among my favorite subjects to shoot.
 That said, no matter what I put in front of my camera, chances are, I'm having fun doing it.

 I live in Salem, Mass - a coastal New England port town with a burgeoning food scene and weekly public events (these days it's more than its witch history).
 Although this town is a lot of fun to visit in the fall, it's quite a busy place year-round.

 I'm here with my wife Stephanie, our daughter Lucy, and our dog Baloo.
 Our home often smells like fresh baked sourdough bread - another passion of mine.
 And, it's not rare to find fresh handmade pasta at the ready, or prepared on a whim.
 If you're in the area, let me know.
 The music is always on, there's always a little wine, and we'll probably feed you.